dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 # Deploy ASP.NET Core Applications to Azure Container Instances

 You can deploy ASP.NET Core applications to Azure Container Instances (ACI) with Docker.
-ACI is a great option for application testing and can also be use for production deployment (not covered here).
-These instructions are based on the [ASP.NET Core Docker Sample](README.md) sample.
+ACI is a great option for application testing and can also be used for production deployment (not covered here).
+These instructions are based on the [ASP.NET Core Docker Sample](README.md).

 ## Build Application